Annotation cards

 Last updated

-Annotation cards show the details of visual issues directly on the canvas while you’re reviewing probe results.
+Annotation cards show the details of a detected finding directly on the canvas while you're reviewing probe results.

 They appear when you select a marker and explain what differs between the Figma design and the live webpage, without requiring you to leave the area you're inspecting.